-Carey is an Ethical Investment Adviser and Financial Planner at Moneyworks, and is a RIAA Certified Ethical Advisor.
-In addition to being a CFP, CLU and having core financial planning and other qualifications, Carey also holds the UNPRI Certificate in Applied Responsible Investing.
-Moneyworks are sponsors of the Mindful Money awards in 2022 (having been inaugural sponsors in 2021), to encourage the profile and professionalism of ethical investing in New Zealand and all Moneyworks advisers are RIAA Certified Ethical Advisers.
-Carey has built a unique and proprietary ethical analysis process for Moneyworks clients to understand exactly what exposure they have to the 'nasties' in their portfolio (to the cent) based on the Mindful Money research, which enables the team to have meaningful discussions about ethical investing with their clients.
-T
+Carey is an Ethical Investments Adviser & Financial Planner at Moneyworks, and is a RIAA Certified Ethical Advisor.
+In addition to being a CFP, CLU and having core financial planning and other qualifications, Carey also holds the UNPRI Certificate in Applied Responsible Investing, has a BSc and a LLB (Hons).
+Carey has built a unique and proprietary ethical analysis process for Moneyworks clients to understand exactly what exposure they have to the 'nasties' in their portfolio (to the cent) based on the Mindful Money research, which enables the team to have meaningful discussions about ethical investing with their clients

 Chris is a Principal at MyFiduciary, one of New Zealand’s largest independent investment consultants, where he leads the fund research coverage and adviser services.
 Chris has over two decades of investment experience working in Auckland, London, Sydney and Chicago.
 He previously spent 12-years at Morningstar where he held leadership roles within the firm’s research and data group before joining MyFiduciary in 2018.